 - They demonstrate to your customer that you’re serious about providing ROI, and that you expect to do so within a 90-day period.

 In an ideal world, all of your customers and clients would be receiving quarterly business reviews from your client success team.
 But, since time and resources are valuable, you should, at least, conduct quarterly business reviews for all of your top accounts.

 A great way to determine who your top customers are is by measuring your CHI.
 CHI stands for Customer Health Index, which is a way to measure how healthy your accounts are, which in turn helps you retain customers and prevent churn.
 So, to ensure you retain accounts with high CHI, you should be performing QBRs.

 Now, let’s take a look at who should be included in your QBR meetings.

 We’ve already touched on many of the key stakeholders of a quarterly business review.
 Mainly, it’s important to ensure you’re including key stakeholders from both your side and the client side.

-From your team, you should have your CSM (client success manager/customer success manager) who should be leading the meeting, any executives that need to be included (depending on the importance/CHI of the customer), and anyone else who is dedicated to the client.
+From your team, your CSM (client success manager/customer success manager) should be leading the meeting, sales executives should be included (depending on the importance/CHI of the customer), and anyone else who is dedicated to the client.

-From the client side, you should have your main point of contact, any executives from their side, and any other key decision-makers with who you’ve been working with.
+From the client side, you should have your main point of contact, any executives from their side, and any other key decision-makers with who you’ve been working.

 Ensuring that you have every key stakeholder present for your QBR ensures that nothing gets overlooked and everyone is on the same page as you get ready for the next quarter.